Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 18. Use lvcreate utility to create 3 logical volumes. apps-lv, logs-lv and opt-lv

+      lvcreate -n apps-lv -L 9G nfsdata-vg

+      lvcreate -n logs-lv -L 9G nfsdata-vg

+      lvcreate -n opt-lv -L 9G nfsdata-vg

-19.NOTE: apps-lv will be used to store data for the Website while, logs-lv will be
-    used to store data for logs.
+19. NOTE: apps-lv will be used to store data for the Website while, logs-lv will be used to store data for logs.

 ![sudo lvcreate lvs](https://github.com/user-attachments/assets/87acd2f6-9037-43d0-af4c-9620cf063b44)